Social Security in China: Exemptions for Some Foreigners

 To date, eight such agreements have been implemented between China, and the following countries: Germany, Korea, Denmark, Canada, Finland, Switzerland, the Netherlands, and Spain.
-China has also signed agreements with France and Serbia; these agreements are not yet in effect.
+China has also made agreements with France, Serbia, and Japan; these agreements are not yet in effect.

 All existing agreements define the groups of employees eligible for exemption, and lay out the categories of social insurance for which employees are exempt from paying.
 In turn, Chinese employees sent to the participating country will also be exempt from making the relevant social insurance contributions there.

 Social insurance exemptions are only available to a defined group of labor categories, and not to all foreign employees.
 The eight bilateral agreements with China for social insurance payment exemptions that have been implemented are as follows:

 The agreement with Japan will cover the National Pension and Employees’ Pension Insurance.
 It will apply to dispatched personnel, employees on board ships and aircraft, civil servants, and diplomatic and consular personnel.
 The implementation date will be announced once the China and Japan both complete the relevant domestic legal procedures.

 Likewise, details on the agreements with France and Serbia, including their implementation dates and range of exemptions, will be announced once each country completes their respective domestic legal procedures.

 Exemption does not apply automatically, and companies with foreign employees are required to apply to related bureaus for exemption.
 Though the process of applying for insurance premium exemptions varies across regions, and according to the specific agreement under which it is performed, it follows a standard formula.